simonmichael/hledger/doc/github-release-template.md

 Problems:
 - Starting hledger by double-clicking its icon won't work because it needs arguments; run it from the command window instead.
-- Starting hledger-web by double-clicking its icon may fail because Explorer's command window is too small;
+- Starting hledger-web by double-clicking its icon may fail eg because Explorer's command window is too small;
-  configure that to be larger, or run hledger-web from a command window.
+  configure that to be larger, or run hledger-web from a command window instead.
 - hledger or hledger-web may fail to run if there is not enough memory available.
 </details>